raspberrypilearning/getting-started-with-the-pico/en/step_4.md

 ## Add the MicroPython firmware
-If you have never used MicroPython on your Pico board you will need to add the Micropython firmware.
+If you have never used MicroPython on your Pico board you will need to add the MicroPython firmware.

 --- task ---